Optimize Technician RouteLast updated on 01/18/2023

-Click Optimize technician route to reroute technician jobs for the day more efficiently, allowing your business to complete more work with fewer technicians.
+Optimize Technician Route allows you to reroute technician jobs for the day more efficiently, helping your business complete more work with fewer technicians.
 Two clicks on the Dispatch Board automatically minimizes drive time using average traffic speeds.
-Optimize technician route schedules jobs around existing commitments, including non-job events and confirmed jobs, so you don’t have to.
+Optimize Technician Route schedules jobs around existing commitments, including non-job events and confirmed jobs, so you don’t have to.

 Things to know

 The job audit trail shows an entry to specifically track route optimization.

 If you use Technician Shifts, Optimize Technician Route schedules the first job of the day at the beginning of the technician’s shift.
 Otherwise, the first job is scheduled for the beginning of business hours.
 To learn more about how to set up business hours, see Set up business hours.
 If you haven’t set up business hours, optimization starts at the time of the first job scheduled for the technician that day.

 Additionally, if you use Arrival Windows, Optimize Technician Route schedules each job within the indicated arrival window of each job.

 If there are more jobs than can be handled in a single workday for a technician, you’re prompted to unassign some jobs and try optimizing again.
 You also see this message if there’s no possible route that doesn’t go outside arrival windows or double-book the technician.

 Only scheduled jobs assigned solely to that technician for the day are optimized.
 Jobs in any status other than Scheduled aren’t moved around as part of optimization.